Tartan Ten

-The Tartan Ten is a recreational keelboat, built predominantly of fiberglass, with aluminum spars.
-It has a 7/8 fractional sloop rig, a raked stem, a reverse transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel.
-It displaces 7100 lb and carries 3340 lb of ballast.
+It has a raked stem, a reverse transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel.

-The boat has a draft of 5.83 ft with the standard keel fitted.

-The boat is fitted with a Farryman 9 hp diesel engine for docking and maneuvering.
-The fuel tank holds 12 u.s.gal and the fresh water tank has a capacity of 19 u.s.gal.

-Being intended for racing, the design has a flush deck and very little interior space.
-There are six berths, including a bow "V"-berth, which has the head underneath and a privacy curtain.
-The galley is located amidships and includes a manual pump sink and a portable ice box.
-The chart table doubles as a galley table.
+It has a 7/8 fractional sloop rig.
 The halyards are all internally-mounted, as is the reefing system and the 4:1 outhaul.
 The mast can be shaped by the shrouds and 4:1 mechanical advantage backstay.
 There are two jib sheet winches in the cockpit and two halyard winches on the cabin top.
 The boom vang has a 4:1 mechanical advantage and can also be employed as a preventer, when attached to the rail.
 A genoa track system was a factory option.

+It has a flush deck and very little interior space.
+There are six berths, including a V-berth, which has the head underneath and a privacy curtain.
+The galley is located amidships and includes a manual pump sink and a portable ice box.
+The chart table doubles as a galley table.
 Lacking any cabin windows, ventilation is provided by a large deck hatch on the foredeck, which is also used to pass sails below for storage.

 The design has a PHRF racing average handicap of 126.